excellarateinc/voyage-app-angular1/readme_docs/JAVASCRIPT.md

 #### Use arrow functions for simple function expressions

-**Note** If your function is longer than one line, consider moving the logic to a named function
+Note: If your function is longer than one line, consider moving the logic to a named function

   > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.